 The best defense against higher rates is safe driving.
 If you can put together a few years or more of safe driving, you may receive lower rates.
 Sometimes, this comes in the form of a safe driving discount.
 In other cases, your provider may simply lower your rates anyway because you’ve proven you’re not a risk to file lots of claims.

-This strategy, of course, isn’t very promising for teen drivers, especially since they’re typically on their parents’ policy.
+This strategy, of course, isn’t very promising for young motorists, especially since they’re typically on their parents’ policy.
 But it can be helpful for people on the upper end of the spectrum.

 Frequently Asked Questions

-How much does a teen driver affect auto insurance rates?
+How much does a young driver affect auto insurance rates?

-Having a teen driver on your policy can affect your rates.
+Having a young driver on your policy can affect your rates.
 This is because they bring a certain level of risk to the table that insurers can’t look away from.
+For this reason, age is a key rate factor among insurers.
 The exact amount it can affect your rates will vary on several factors, such as discounts you may already have, where you live, the car you or your teen drive, and more.

 Do teen boys pay more than girls for car insurance?

-Teenage boys pay more for auto insurance than girls because they’re more at risk to get into accidents.
+Young, teenage boys pay more for auto insurance than girls because they’re more at risk of getting into accidents.
 As was mentioned earlier in the article, data shows that boys aged 16 to 19 are more likely to be involved in an accident than girls.
 Insurers know this and set rates accordingly.

 How can I decrease my car insurance prices as a younger driver?

-Anyone at any age can decrease their rates in several effective ways, including:
+Anyone at any age, including the young, can decrease their rates in several effective ways, including:

 - Getting discounts